 Boarding care is paid for the first day's care, but not for the day the child leaves placement.
 Payment is to be discontinued during the child's absence from the foster/adoptive home due to hospitalization, planned home visits or for other reasons if longer than fourteen (14) days.
 Generally, if the child is away less than fourteen (14) days and the plan is to return the child to the same foster/adoptive family, boarding care should not be discontinued.

-The current boarding care rate for a foster/adoptive family is \$790.00 per month, per child.
-Boarding Care Payment Specific to Temporary Foster Family Care
+Effective July 1, 2020, boarding care rate for a foster/adoptive family is a minimum of \$790.00 per month, per child.
+Effective December 1, 2020 the following rates based on age are in effect: